Pay Less for Motorcycle Insurance or Get up to $80*, Even If You Don’t Buy.

 You are required to lodge a police report at, or near the place of accident.
 If you are not liable for the accident, you may choose to either claim under your own policy and we will recover all amounts paid from the insurer of that vehicle or you may proceed to any workshop of your choice to file a third party claim.

 Excess is the amount that you have to pay towards your claim.
-At Budget Direct Insurance our standard policy excess for motorcycles is $500.
+At Budget Direct Insurance our standard policy excess for motorcycles is S$500 (before prevailing GST).

 You can choose to reduce or increase this amount depending on your claim experience and budget.

 For motorcycle you can reduce your excess right down to zero.
 This will increase your premium but means you pay less excess on your claim.
-You can also increase your excess up to $800, which means you pay less premium.
+You can also increase your excess up to S$800 (before prevailing GST), which means you pay less premium.

 Types of Excess